kontent-ai/delivery-sdk-php/README.md

 It's possible to instruct the SDK to fill and return your own predefined models.
 To do that you have to implement:

-* `TypeMapperInterface` (required) - to provide mapping of Kontent content types to your models
+* `TypeMapperInterface` (required) - to provide mapping of Kontent.ai content types to your models
 * `PropertyMapperInterface` (optional) - to change the default behavior of property mapping (the default property translation works like this: 'content_type' -> 'contentType')
 * `ValueConverterInterface` (optional) - to change the way content element types are mapped to PHP types
-* `ContentLinkUrlResolverInterface` (optional) - to change the way the links in Rich text elements are resolved see [Resolving links to content items](https://github.com/Kentico/kontent-delivery-sdk-php/wiki/Resolving-links-to-content-items).
+* `ContentLinkUrlResolverInterface` (optional) - to change the way the links in Rich text elements are resolved see [Resolving links to content items](./wiki/Resolving-links-to-content-items).
-* `InlineLinkedItemsResolverInterface` (optional) - to change the way content items in Rich text elements are resolved see [Resolving content items and components in Rich text](https://github.com/Kentico/kontent-delivery-sdk-php/wiki/Resolving-content-items-and-components-in-Rich-text).
+* `InlineLinkedItemsResolverInterface` (optional) - to change the way content items in Rich text elements are resolved see [Resolving content items and components in Rich text](./wiki/Resolving-content-items-and-components-in-Rich-text).

-The default implementation of all the interfaces can be found in a class called [`DefaultMapper`](https://github.com/Kentico/kontent-delivery-sdk-php/blob/master/src/Kentico/Kontent/Delivery/DefaultMapper.php).
+The default implementation of all the interfaces can be found in a class called [`DefaultMapper`](./src/Kontent/Ai/Delivery/DefaultMapper.php).

 Example: